MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 ms.assetid: 94a74f1c-2192-4748-9a25-62a526295338

 ---
-# Use Azure MFA Server to activate PAM or SSPR
+# Use Azure AD Multi-Factor Authentication Server to activate PAM or SSPR
-The following document describes how to setup the Azure MFA Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.
+The following document describes how to setup the Azure AD Multi-Factor Authentication Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.

 > [!IMPORTANT]
 > In September 2022, Microsoft announced deprecation of Azure AD Multi-Factor Authentication Server.
 Beginning September 30, 2024, Azure AD Multi-Factor Authentication Server deployments will no longer service multifactor authentication (MFA) requests.
-Customers of Azure MFA Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
+Customers of Azure AD Multi-Factor Authentication Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
 To use a different MFA provider, see the article on how to [use Custom Multi-Factor Authentication API](Working-with-custommfaserver-for-mim.md).

-The article below outlines the configuration update and steps to enable existing deployments of MIM moving from MIM using the Azure MFA SDK to MIM using the Azure MFA Server.
+The article below outlines the configuration update and steps to enable existing deployments of MIM moving from MIM using the previous SDK to MIM using the Azure AD Multi-Factor Authentication Server.

 ## Prerequisites

-In order to migrate to use Azure MFA Server with MIM, you need:
+In order to migrate to use Azure AD Multi-Factor Authentication Server with MIM, you need:

-- Internet access from each MIM Service or MFA Server providing PAM and SSPR, to contact the Azure MFA service
+- Internet access from each MIM Service or MFA Server providing PAM and SSPR, to contact the Azure AD Multi-Factor Authentication Service
 - An Azure subscription
-- Install is already using Azure MFA SDK from July 2019 or earlier
+- Install is already using SDK from July 2019 or earlier
 - Azure Active Directory Premium licenses for candidate users
 - Phone numbers for all candidate users
 - MIM hotfix 4.5. or greater see [version history](./reference/version-history.md) for announcements

-## Azure MFA Server Configuration
+## Azure AD Multi-Factor Authentication Server Configuration
 > [!NOTE]
 > In the configuration you will need a valid SSL certificate installed for the SDK.

-### Step 1: Download Azure MFA Server from the Azure portal
+### Step 1: Download Azure AD Multi-Factor Authentication Server from the Azure portal

 > [!IMPORTANT]
 > As of July 1, 2019, Microsoft no longer offers MFA Server for new deployments.

-Sign-in to the [Azure portal](https://portal.azure.com/) and follow the instructions in [Getting started with MFA Server](/azure/active-directory/authentication/howto-mfaserver-deploy) to download the Azure MFA server.
+Sign-in to the [Azure portal](https://portal.azure.com/) and follow the instructions in [Getting started with MFA Server](/azure/active-directory/authentication/howto-mfaserver-deploy) to download the Azure AD Multi-Factor Authentication Server.
 ![Azure portal Server settings](/azure/active-directory/authentication/media/howto-mfaserver-deploy/downloadportal.png)

 ### Step 2: Generate activation credentials
 Use the **Generate activation credentials to initiate use** link to generate activation credentials.
 Once generated, save for later use.

-### Step 3: Install the Azure MFA Server
+### Step 3: Install the Azure AD Multi-Factor Authentication Server
 Once you have downloaded the server, [install](/azure/active-directory/authentication/howto-mfaserver-deploy#install-and-configure-the-mfa-server) it.
 Your activation credentials will be required.

 ### Step 4: Create your IIS Web Application that will host the SDK